cypherbits/php-blake3/README.md

 * $key: Turns the output into a keyed hash using the specified key.
 It MUST be of 32 bytes long.
 * $rawOutput: If set to true, then the hash is returned in raw binary format

-* Return value: A hex string containing the BLAKE3 hash of the input string
+* Return value: A hex string containing the BLAKE3 hash of the input string.
+Default output size: 32 bytes.

 ```php
 string blake3_file ( string $filename [, bool $rawOutput = false ] )